Sour Cream Pumpkin Butter Muffins are grain-free, low carb, pumpkin spice muffins with a sour cream pumpkin cheesecake center.

 - PUMPKIN SPICE MUFFINS:

 - ½ cup coconut flour sifted, where to buy coconut flour

-- 1 tbsp pumpkin pie spice
+- 1 tablespoon pumpkin pie spice

-- ½ tbsp ground cinnamon
+- ½ tablespoon ground cinnamon

 - 3 eggs beaten